 - Preparing to Participate in a Zoomgov Video Conference

-PUBLIC – Remote Teleconference Access Information
+PUBLIC/MEDIA – Remote Teleconference Access Information

 This court continues to stridently support the presumption of public access to hearings before the court.
 In support of that presumption, for the duration of this national emergency, public access for judges utilizing the Zoomgov remote location proceeding option will be available by teleconference via listening mode only.
 A listing of applicable numbers to obtain telephonic access can be found below.
 The general prohibition on televising, recording or photographing any civil or criminal court proceedings still applies (see E.D.
 Va.
 Loc.
 Crim.
 R. 53, Loc.
 Civ.
 R. 83.3, General Order 2020-11),